 Alkira Personal Assistant is a ground-breaking Australian software that immediately solves this problem once and for all.

 With Alkira we can take your website to a new level of accessibility beyond the presumptions of sight and literacy thus ensuring all people can engage with your website with ease and dignity.

 Alkira Personal Assistant software:

 - Is provided free to users.

 - Does not prescribe or constrain website design.

 How it works

-With Kira software, websites are simplified and presented as a list of audible text prompts that step the user quickly along the workflow associated with completing specific tasks like navigation, information retrieval and data entry.
+With Alkira software, websites are simplified and presented as a list of audible text prompts that step the user quickly along the workflow associated with completing specific tasks like navigation, information retrieval and data entry.

 To create a truly inclusive, global, online ecosystem of websites such as government services, personal finance, shopping, transport, health and education.
 These websites are critical to meaningful participation in our modern society, and should be easy and readily accessible and understandable for all users.

-As your website is a critical community resource, we invite you to join Kira’s truly inclusive ecosystem to simultaneously magnify the reach of your message and eliminate the disadvantage inherent in contemporary web communications.
+As your website is a critical community resource, we invite you to join Alkira’s truly inclusive ecosystem to simultaneously magnify the reach of your message and eliminate the disadvantage inherent in contemporary web communications.